Dawson206/Screen-Text-Capture/README.md

 Please follow the installation instructions provided on the page to set up Tesseract.
 Once installed, ensure that it is accessible from your system's `PATH`.

 2. **Download the Executable**
-   - Download the pre-packaged `.exe` from the releases section or from wherever it is available.
+   - Download the pre-packaged `.exe` from the releases section.

 3. **Run the Application**
    - Double-click the `.exe` file to launch the application.